Whynnie/Modelling-customers-credit-risk-with-ML-algorithms/README.md

 # Credit-risk-modelling-with-machine-learning-algorithms
-This was the analysis carried out as my undergraduate final year project
+This was the analysis carried out as my final year thesis